Diesel cycle: Idealized Diesel cycle

 The Diesel engine is a heat engine: it converts heat into work.
 During the bottom isentropic processes (blue), energy is transferred into the system in the form of work $W_{in}$, but by definition (isentropic) no energy is transferred into or out of the system in the form of heat.
 During the constant pressure (red, isobaric) process, energy enters the system as heat $Q_{in}$.
 During the top isentropic processes (yellow), energy is transferred out of the system in the form of $W_{out}$, but by definition (isentropic) no energy is transferred into or out of the system in the form of heat.
-During the constant volume (green, isochoric) process, some of energy flows out of the system as heat through the right depressurizing process $Q_{out}$.
+During the constant volume (green, isochoric) process, some of the energy flows out of the system as heat through the right depressurizing process $Q_{out}$.
 The work that leaves the system is equal to the work that enters the system plus the difference between the heat added to the system and the heat that leaves the system; in other words, net gain of work is equal to the difference between the heat added to the system and the heat that leaves the system.